How to be Successful with Bundled Payments with Dr. Kevin Bozic

 Bozic later went on to say, “Bundled payments are a payment delivery system disguised as an incentive program.
 This means we need to actually change the way that we deliver care for anything to be effective.”

-The importance of PROs in bundled payment systems
+The importance of patient-reported outcomes in bundled payment systems

 Referred to as the holy grail of quality metrics, PROs are a key component of the value equation.
 Patients care most about their pain and function, so these outcomes MUST be measured.
 Bozic says a corollary scenario to orthopedic surgeons not collecting PROs as a step in their patient-care process is like a cardiologist treating hypertension without taking a patient’s blood pressure.
 Crazy, right?

-Adding another layer, consumers WANT to access PRO data, and they’re getting it from sites like Yelp and Healthgrades.
-Bozic argues this information should be A) transparent, and B) coming from the doctor themselves to offer to potential patients.
+Adding another layer, consumers WANT to access PRO data, and they’re getting it from sites like Yelp.
+Bozic argues this information should be A) transparent, and B) coming from the doctor themselves.
 “When a place like this is transparent, it’s where patients want to go.”

 PROs can help with shared-decision making too.
 “When the patients know their role in a procedure (if they need to participate in a weight-loss program or stop smoking), as well as knowing what typical outcomes are for that procedure, the patient will have realistic expectations, which translates into better outcomes.”